 That's how you copy text from a page.

 Now go back to Wordpad.

 The text we copied will be pasted in, starting from wherever the cursor is.

 So you may need to press Enter/Return to start a new paragraph.

-Copy & Pasting text is a great time saver, especially, if like me, your a slow typer.
+Copy & Pasting text is a great time saver, especially, if like me, you're a slow typer.

-how to move the address over to the right hand side of the page.
+how to move the address across the page of the letter.

 Now we've got most of the components of the letter in place.

 We still need to add the bullet points at the bottom, but we'll type them in later.

 Now though, it's time to start formatting our letter.
 To start laying it out.